How to write a good press release that'll get picked up by the media

 * You do have to exercise a bit of caution with point 9.
 Depending on the software you use, including assets in a press release that you plan on emailing out to your prospects could harm the deliverability of your email, and might even land your pitch in spam.

-If you use Prezly for your press releases, this isn't a problem, but if you use another tool please check with them before embedding large files into your press release.
+If you use Prezly for writing press releases, this isn't a problem, but if you use another tool please check with them before embedding large files into your press release.
 More details in the multimedia chapter below!

-Hundreds of press releases are published on Prezly every single day by some of the most thoughtful, strategic communications people I've ever had the pleasure to meet.
+Hundreds of professional press releases are published on Prezly every single day by some of the most thoughtful, strategic communications people I've ever had the pleasure to meet.

 We've used this invaluable resource to compile a library of more than 155 of the best press release examples by industry.
 Take a look to get a feel for the sort of tone and style that's worked for them.